Help us find the biggest duds of 2025

-Our first-ever Yeah, Nah Awards highlight the worst of the worst in business to pressure poor-performing companies to up their game.
+The Consumer NZ Yeah, Nah Awards highlight the worst of the worst in business, putting pressure on poor-performing companies to up their game.

-Every year, Consumer NZ receives a heap of complaints about less-than-satisfactory products and services.
+Every year, we receive a heap of complaints about less-than-satisfactory products and services.

 Less Isn’t More Award